Industries & Practices

 - Insurance companies

-- Nonprofit organizations
+- Nonprofit organizations and trade associations

-- Private businesses
+- Retail and wholesale businesses

 - School districts

 - Municipalities and other government entities